-Our school complies with the requirements of KCSIE, (September 2023) - Part 3.
+Our school complies with the requirements of KCSIE, (September 2024) - Part 3.
+Our procedure is outlined in the Trust recruitment procedure: Recruitment procedure

 13. Attendance at Child Protection Conference

 If a child or young person becomes the subject in a Child Protection Conference as a school, we may be asked to share information about the child or young person and his/her family.
 Usually this will be in the form of a written report, the contents of which will be shared with parents/carers prior to the meeting preferably by the school.